BIBA

 Issues to consider when choosing a 'deferred' GAP cover

 • Few GAP Insurance providers offer it.
-A few years ago the option to defer a GAP policy was quite easy to find, particularly in the open market.
+A few years ago, the option to defer a GAP policy was easy to find, particularly in the open market.
 Today, only a small number of providers offer this.
-The good news is, Total Loss Gap is one of them.
+The good news is that Total Loss Gap is one of them.

 • The terms and conditions offered by your motor insurer for new car replacement may not be met.
-There can be some criteria that you would have to meet in order for your motor insurer to provide a new replacement vehicle, of they write off your car in year one.
-These can include exclusions if the vehicle is stolen, a fault accident, or where a replacement vehicle is not readily available.
+There can be some criteria that you would have to meet for your motor insurer to provide a new replacement vehicle if they write off your car in year one.
+These can include exclusions if the vehicle is stolen, a fault accident or a replacement vehicle is not readily available.

 • Premiums for deferred policies can be higher when compared to premiums for cover from 'day one'.
-If you take a Total Loss Gap standard policy for 3 years, starting right away, this will be cheaper than taking a Total Loss Gap 365 policy for 3 years, deferred for one year.
-This is because the deferred policy, even though it is for 3 years, is effectively covering 4 years' worth of depreciation.
+If you take a Total Loss Gap standard policy for three years, starting immediately, this will be cheaper than a Total Loss Gap 365 policy for three years, deferred for one year.
+This is because the deferred policy, even though it is for three years, effectively covers four years' worth of depreciation.

-• You must normally be the first registered keeper for the vehicle AND you must have a new car replacement cover with your motor insurer in year one.
-This normally excluded leased vehicles (perhaps some vehicles on HP also, you would need to check with your motor insurer and finance company).
+• You must normally be the first registered keeper for the vehicle, AND you must have a new car replacement cover with your motor insurer in year one.
+This normally excludes leased vehicles (perhaps some vehicles on HP, too; you would need to check with your motor insurer and finance company).
 It would normally exclude pre-registered vehicles also, as you are not the first registered keeper.

 • You may switch motor insurers at renewal, and the new insurer does not cover you for a replacement vehicle, only 'market value'.